How to be an effective Chairperson

 Having too much on your plate can make it harder to get anything done.

-6. Take a step back to think about the bigger picture
+6. Think about the bigger picture

-7. Separate “chairperson” life and home life
+7. Separate home life

 8. Hand over the reins when you are ready